 They were flattered to win by that scoreline, but Michael Laudrup will have been very pleased by the way his team grabbed the game by the scruff of the neck in the second period.

-Jonjo Shelvey deserves plenty of credit for that, if not for his misjudged altercation with Mathieu Debuchy, but Swansea's strings were pulled throughout the game by the excellent Alejandro Pozuelo who looks a good bet to score anytime.
+Jonjo Shelvey deserves plenty of credit for that, if not for his misjudged altercation with Mathieu Debuchy, but Swansea's strings were pulled throughout the game by the excellent Alejandro Pozuelo who looks a big price at 11/2 to score anytime at Coral.

 The young Spaniard looked in great form in midweek and his twinkle toes linked up well with Alvaro Vazquez, Pablo Hernandez and Nathan Dyer.

 That was only his fourth Premier League start of the campaign and he's yet to score, but he's got a couple at home in Europe and it looks a matter of time before he breaks his league duck.
 As for whether he plays, his chances of starting a fifth Premier League game look good considering his efforts against the Magpies.